The Harrington Family Web Site

 MIDI Music Files

-If you've come to this page, more than likely you know something about MIDI (MIDI is an acronym for the Musical Instrument Digital Interface standard).
+If you've come to this page, more than likely you're curious about MIDI (MIDI is an acronym for the Musical Instrument Digital Interface standard).
 If not, there's lots of web site pages that provide tutorial information, so I won't repeat it here.
 In brief, MIDI requires special hardware and software.
 Both the musical instrument and computer equipment must have both.
 In general, these devices pass data messages back and forth, specifying notes to turn on (or off), the pitch of the note, the duration of the note, and the instrument sound to be used for each particular note.
 There's also messages for sustain pedals, pitch wheels, reverb effects and much more.
-If you want to learn more about MIDI, you can type "MIDI" into any search engine and get several million pages to visit, or you can try one of these two links:
+If you want to learn more about MIDI, you can type "MIDI" into any search engine and get several million pages to visit, or you can click on this link: A Beginner's Guide to MIDI

-To play the GM MIDI files below, click on any song title and a jukebox will appear.
+To play the simple GM MIDI files below, click on any song title and a jukebox will appear.
 You can interrupt a song at any time by selecting a new one, by "pausing" the player that appears, or by closing the jukebox window.
-I have over a thousand MIDI files in my collection.
-My most recent production (converted to an .mp4 file) is It's the Gift, a special tribute to my three sons.
+I have well over a thousand MIDI files in my collection.

 Some of the old 50's and 60's songs are listed below.